datawire/ambassador-docs/docs/edge-stack/4.0-preview/guides/sso/auth0.md

 3. Select the Auth0 Management API.

    - Grant any scope values you may require (you may grant none).
-   - The API is required so that an `audience` can be specified, which will result in a JWT being returned rather than opaque token.
+   - The API is required so that an `audience` can be specified, which will result in a JWT being returned rather than an opaque token.
 A custom API can also be used.

    ![Auth0 Scopes](../../images/scopes.png)